Gower-metric/gower-metric/docs/source/index.rst

 Welcome to gower-metric documentation!
 ======================================

-**Gower-metric** is a Python library for calculating distance for mixed-type variables derived as the complement of the Gower's similarity coefficient.
+**Gower-metric** is a Python library for calculating distance or similarity for mixed-type variables derived as the complement of the Gower's similarity coefficient.

 Main features include: